Lwhieldon/Cassava-Leaf-Disease-Classification/README.md

 The dataset is part of an active competition as of December 2020; note the competition will end February 2021.
 The competition introduces a dataset of 21,367 labeled images collected during a regular survey in Uganda.
 Most images were crowdsourced from farmers taking photos of their gardens, and annotated by experts at the National Crops Resources Research Institute (NaCRRI) in collaboration with the AI lab at Makerere University, Kampala.
 The image format and documentation within the competition most realistically represents what farmers would need to diagnose in real life.

-Each Cassave leaf image is identified as:
+Each Cassava leaf image is identified as:
 <ul>
 <li>Cassava Bacterial Blight (CBB)</li>
 <li>Cassava Brown Streak Disease (CBSD)</li>